 - Nausea or vomiting

-Unfortunately, many of these symptoms also overlap with the flu.
-This can make it even more difficult to distinguish whether your diarrhea is a sign of the coronavirus or influenza.
-There are some key differences between the flu and COVID-19, though.
-For example, people with the coronavirus may not show symptoms until much later after contraction, and these same people can remain contagious for a longer period of time.
-To be absolutely sure which one you’re suffering from, your best course of action is to get tested.
+Unfortunately, many COVID-19 symptoms also overlap with influenza (the flu).
+This can make it even more difficult to distinguish whether your diarrhea is a sign of the novel coronavirus or the flu, although there are some key differences between the flu and COVID-19.
+For example, people with COVID-19 may not show symptoms until much later after contraction, and these symptoms may be very mild.
+The flu tends to cause severe symptoms very quickly and rarely involves shortness of breath or loss of taste or smell.

 Receive Prompt, In-Home Treatment From DispatchHealth